leonixyz/FlightManager/README.md

 FlightManager
 =============

+## How to run it

+- setup JBoss
+- clone the project
+- open the two subfolders as eclipse projects
+- run the Server using JBoss
+- run the client
+- enjoy!

 Project for the course of Distributed Systems and Internet Technologies

 The followings is the requirements document provided by the teaching assistant.